opensearch-project/flow-framework/CONTRIBUTING.md

 Any new functionality requires testing.
 Your PR will trigger an automatic assessment of the code coverage of the lines you've added.
 You should add unit and/or integration tests to exercise as much of your new code as possible.

-If you'd like to preview your coverage before submitting your PR, to identify lines of code which are not tested, you may run `./gradlew diffCoverage` and review the report available in the project build directory at `build/reports/jacoco/diffCoverage/html/index.html`.
+If you'd like to preview your coverage before submitting your PR, to identify lines of code which are not tested, you may run `./gradlew test deltaCoverage` and review the report available in the project build directory at `build/reports/coverage-reports/delta-coverage/html/index.html`.

 ## Review Process